s3afroze/messenger-word-cloud/README.md

 ### Visualisation of messenger chat

-This short script will show how to create a word cloud within 5 minuites.

-Steps to follow:

-Follow the instructions here to download the data from Facebook.
-It is to be noted that this might take upto 30 minuites.
+Follow the instructions [here](https://www.zapptales.com/en/download-facebook-messenger-chat-history-how-to/) to download messenger data.

 Go to messages and then inbox folder.